-That is why it is critical that you test your mobile offerings before launching them so you can discover which content your users prefer on their mobile devices.
+That is why it is critical that you A/B test your mobile offerings before launching them so you can discover which content your users prefer on their mobile devices.

-Discover what works by testing elements such as navigation, image size, image choice, specific words or phrases, placement, design, graphical elements, headlines, colors, variations in functionality, or dynamic content.
+Discover what works by A/B testing elements such as navigation, image size, image choice, specific words or phrases, placement, design, graphical elements, headlines, colors, variations in functionality, or dynamic content.

 What is important to understand about mobile optimization is that it not only shows you which combination of elements your visitors prefer, but it reveals which individual elements influence visitor behavior versus those that do not.